 3. Get some fresh air and exercise.

 Now that you’re spending more time at home, it’s important to take time out of your day to get some fresh air and exercise.
 Why?
 It helps clear your mind and reduce stress.
 In fact, just 29 minutes of fresh air improves productivity by 45%.
 So whether you decide to take a quick walk outside on your lunch or get a run in before work, make sure you make it a daily habit to enjoy the outdoors.

 “I like doing yoga in the morning before getting started, and going for a 30-minute walk or run at lunch.” — Nick Meisner, Interactive Business Strategist

 4. Plan ahead.

 Take a few minutes before the start of each day to plan out how you want to spend your time.
 Have a big project due?
 Want some time to be creative?
 Utilize your calendar and to-do lists to stay on track and focused on achieving your tasks.
 Planning ahead will also help you prioritize and make you feel less overwhelmed with everything that’s on your plate.

 “My calendar and lists are my saviors.
 I block time on my calendar for bigger, more important tasks.
 As for staying creative, I sign up for different webinars every few weeks on random topics to keep me thinking about different things.” — Diane Abig, Director of Operations

 5. Prioritize YOU first.

 Need help keeping your team productive and creative while at home?
-Let’s chat!
+Fill out our contact form and let’s chat!